 \subsection{Suitable Regime for Parameters:}

-Many a times, users find fake news more attractive (\cite{Vosoughi1146}); therefore, we assume that $\eta_F > \eta_R$.
-When the underlying news $u$ is the same, we assume that $\alpha_F^u > \alpha_R^u$, which indicates that the probability of a user of tagging the news as fake is higher when the sender's tag is fake. \textit{We model the intrinsic capability of users to recognize the veracity of the news by assuming $\alpha_F^F > \alpha_F^R$}.
+Users may sometimes find fake news more attractive (\cite{Vosoughi1146}); therefore, we assume that $\eta_F > \eta_R$.
+When the underlying news $u$ is the same, we assume that $\alpha_F^u > \alpha_R^u$, which indicates that the probability of a user tagging the news as fake is higher when the sender's tag is fake. \textit{We model the intrinsic capability of users to recognize the veracity of the news by assuming $\alpha_F^F > \alpha_F^R$}.
 This assumption indicates that users are more likely to tag fake news as fake, as compared to tagging real news as fake.